-The average GPA was a 3.30 (B/B+) for our most recent freshman class.
+The average GPA was a 3.5 for our most recent freshman class.
 Like most college admissions staffs, we recalculate your GPA on a 4.0 scale, taking only college preparatory core academic subjects into consideration.
-We don't include classes like physical education, general music and art (with the exception of honors and AP), and other electives.
+We don't include classes like physical education, general music and art (with the exception of AP courses), and other electives.
 We do give added weight to honors, Advanced Placement and International Baccalaureate courses.

 How many applications did Salve Regina receive last year?
 What was the percentage of applicants accepted?

 Admission to Salve Regina is competitive.
-From an applicant pool of 5,000 for the most recent freshman class, we admitted just over 3,000 students.
-In the past three years, our acceptance rate has averaged 65 percent.
+Our applicant pool totaled 5,700 for the most recent first-year class.
+In the past three years, our acceptance rate has averaged 69%.

-Admission to the nursing program is highly selective, and only 40 percent of nursing applicants are typically admitted.
-Students must apply by the Early Action deadline of Nov.
+Admission to the nursing program is highly selective.
+Just over 50% of nursing applicants are typically admitted.
+Students must apply by either the early action I or early decision deadline of Nov.
 1 to be considered for this program.

 Since the purpose of the personal essay is for us to get to know you better, it's very important.
 The Common Application offers five options for your essay.
 Since you know that your personal essay is in fact read, take pride in what you submit - edit it yourself, and then have it proofread and critiqued by a teacher, parent or friend.